 What is Placenta Previa?

-Placenta previa occurs in about 1 out of every 200 pregnancies.
-Many times, previa is detected in the third trimester, but it's sometimes spotted at as early as 17 weeks usually either in a routine ultrasound or because some bleeding or pain is occurring.
+Placenta previa occurs in about 1 out of every 250 pregnancies.
+Many times, previa is detected in the third trimester, but it's sometimes spotted at as early as 17 weeks, usually either in a routine ultrasound or because some bleeding or pain is occurring.